zeekit/Nuke/usage/usage.markdown

 }
 {% endhighlight %}

-## UICollectionView
+## UICollection(Table)View

-Sometimes you need to display a collection of images, which is a quite complex task when it comes to actually loading the images.
-Nuke takes care of all the complexity for you.
+Sometimes you need to display a collection of images, which is a quite complex task when it comes to managing which tasks are associated with which cells, cancelling and handling those tasks, etc. Nuke takes care of all the complexity for you:

 {% highlight swift %}
 func collectionView(collectionView: UICollectionView, cellForItemAtIndexPath indexPath: NSIndexPath) -> UICollectionViewCell {